 Places to visit during your stay

 Enhance your visit by exploring our local area.
 We are fortunate to have so much on our doorstep or within a reasonable driving distance from the cottage.
 Here are four of our favourites, but take a look at our additional section, where we share other interesting places to visit whilst you're here.
+(Please check direct with venues for Covid opening times)

 More places to visit